 Two design approaches have received attention: extended dry and minimally disturbed.
 In the extended dry approach, the waste package will be initially hot to drive off water and minimize early corrosion.
 Later in the repository life, the waste package will cool and become subject to higher corrosion.
 In the minimally disturbed scenario, the waste package will be cool from the beginning and subject to corrosion for its entire life in the repository.
 Thus, in the first case the emphasis is on controlling the environment by driving off water, while in the second case the emphasis is on package design and materials selection for maximum corrosion resistance.
-However, we cannot ignore corrosive conditions later in their lives.
+However, we cannot ignore corrosion resistance of the extended dry packages, because they too will be subject to corrosive conditions later in their lives.
 Parameters that need to be known to predict materials performance in the repository include temperature, rock stability, water chemistry, flow rate, water contact mode, and effects of colloids, microbes, and other introduced materials.
 Water contact mode is especially critical for predicting corrosion mode and rates.
 However, expensive field testing is required and will probably not be available prior to license application, which will begin in January 1996.